top of page

 We have an exciting lineup of events planned for this year, offering something for everyone to enjoy.
 From seasonal celebrations to engaging community activities, there are plenty of opportunities to connect, participate, and have fun!

-We have many projects underway to restore and enhance the heritage Village, with exciting plans for 2025.
-Highlights from 2024 include completing the Y-House reception area, church accessibility ramp, new church door, and schoolhouse electrification.
+We have many projects underway to restore and enhance the heritage Village.
+Recent highlights include completing the Y-House reception area, church accessibility ramp, new church door, and schoolhouse electrification.

 Our community is everything to us.
 Whether you volunteer at an event, donate, or join in our restoration efforts, everyone is warmly welcomed at Wesleyville Village.
 There’s a place for you here!